ilg-physics-ucsb/physics3l-manual/Lab4Week2-Resonance/Lab4Week2-Resonance.md

 :::Exercise
 In this exercise you will determine what frequency is needed to have five resonances over the change in length of your pipe.

 1. If you have a thermometer or other way of measuring the temperature inside of your room, record the value.
 Otherwise, assume it is about $20^{\circ}$C inside.
-Then determine the speed of sound in your room.
+Then determine the speed of sound in your room based on temperature.
+We will call this measurement of the speed of sound $v_T$ since it is from temperature, as opposed to measurement you will be making later for resonance.

 The uncertainty in the speed of sound based on temperature is given by the following:

 :::Figure:Equation
 $$
-\delta v_s = 0.6 \delta T
+\delta v_T = 0.6 \delta T
 $$
 :::